 So the next question is Why this reduction? & Why now?

 One of the pillars of IMO is MARPOL (prevention of Marine Pollution in international waters).
 The ships use the lowest grade of fossil fuel today.
 Most of the marine fuels which are used on-board ships, use high Sulphur up to 3.5% m/m.
-The burning of this fuel in ships are main engines, boilers and generator engines and produces exhaust containing Sulphur oxide (SOX) which then reacts with water, oxygen and other chemical to form Sulphuric acid n secondary inorganic aerosols.
+The burning of this fuel from fuel tanks in ships are main engines, boilers and generator engines and produces exhaust containing Sulphur oxide (SOX) which then reacts with water, oxygen and other chemical to form Sulphuric acid n secondary inorganic aerosols.

 Sulphur is also ozone depleting substance which cause harmful rays reaching to earth surface, this done mixed with water and other compounds of atmosphere and turn into the acid rain which is harmful not only to the environment but also to humans – causing diseases lie asthma, lung cancer, stroke and other pulmonary diseases.